DecisionsDev/odm-docker-kubernetes/platform/azure/README.md

 ```

 ### Install the ODM release

-> [!NOTE]
-> An alternative guide [NGINX Ingress Controller deployment guide](README-NGINX.md) is available to use the NGINX Ingress Controller instead of the default AKS Load Balancer.
->
-> But the **NGINX Ingress Controller is now DEPRECATED** and the [NGINX Ingress Controller deployment guide](README_NGINX.md) will be removed in the coming months.

 You can now install the product.
 - Get the [aks-values.yaml](./aks-values.yaml) file and replace the following keys: